-First, a simple definition from Forbes January 16, 2018, “Integrated marketing enables a company to speak with a unified voice regardless of channel or device.
+First, a simple definition from Forbes several years ago, “Integrated marketing enables a company to speak with a unified voice regardless of channel or device.
 It creates a surround-sound effect that amplifies your brand in an increasingly chaotic marketplace.
 The integration of marketing channels has never been more important or more challenging.”
 The full post is worth a read, “Why Integrated Marketing Needs To Be The Foundation Of Your B2B Strategy,” by Lisa Allocca, co-founder and president of award-winning Red Javelin Communications.

 A great mini case study of Integrated Marketing shows the creative staff of a major beer brand used the same message across online video, OOH and radio ads.
 While the video and OOH did well in the campaign, the radio did not, so we knew the problem wasn't the campaign message.
 Comparative data showed competitor ads were successful with simple voice over and minimal background noise.
 The radio ad was remixed, retaining the copy but simplifying the sound.
 The remixed spot improved performance by 68%.